zcanast/portfolio/index.md

 - [autoCV](https://github.com/jitinnair1/autocv) - a LaTeX template that builds and deploys the CV using GitHub Actions, so you will always have a ready link for your latest CV
-- [Tail](https://github.com/jitinnair1/tail) - a minimal, quick-setup template for a blog
+- [Tail](https://github.com/jitinnair1/tail) - a minimal, quick-setup template for a blog -->

+ Hello, my name is Zoey!

+ I graduated from the University of Maryland in 2023 with a B.S. in Information Science.
+Currently, I am working at Stanley Black & Decker, Inc. in their Stanley Leadership Program (SLP) - Information Technology.
+This is a 2 year long program in which I will rotate through 3 different IT positions.